-If you’re looking for a good entry-level acoustic-electric guitar that balances a great sound with a reasonable price tag, this Yamaha APX500II Thinline Cutaway Acoustic might be right up your alley.
+If you’re looking for a good entry-level acoustic-electric guitar that balances a great sound with a reasonable price tag, this thinline cutaway acoustic by Yamaha is worth a look.

 The Yamaha APX Family

 Yamaha’s APX line of guitars includes the 500, 700, 900 and 1200.
 Each guitar is a thin-body with a slim neck that many beginner players really enjoy.

 Each guitar in the lineup includes Yamaha’s A.R.T. pickup system (which stands for “Acoustic Resonance Transducer”) that is designed to make the most of dynamic changes in playing such as going from fingerpicking to strumming.
 Each guitar includes onboard electronics that range from a simple volume + EQ to some having a digital tuner.

 Review 0f the Yamaha APX500II

 Although the APX lineup offers some great options, the 500II is one of the best guitars for beginners learning to play.
 It has an affordable price, offers great playability and has the electric option that many players expect.

 The Yamaha APX500II was designed to be plugged in, and when heard through a properly set up sound system the guitar shines.
 Individual notes seems to ring clear and the full-body sound of a strum rings with great tone and color.

 Even unplugged it sounds worlds better than many cheap beginner guitars, but the smaller, thin body doesn’t offer the same “wow” factor when played acoustically.
 The bracing is specifically designed to promote the A.R.T. pickup system and unfortunately the acoustic sound suffers slightly.
 Additionally, the spruce top and Nato back/sides are all laminate wood, which detracts slightly from the acoustic sound.

 Regardless, most beginner guitarists won’t even be able to tell the difference.

 One of the most liked features of the APX500II is the slim neck that allows the hand to wrap around and attack the strings with more ease.